reginaanne/tga1/README.md

 # tga1
-While some analyses were run with Snakemake workflows, most used stand-alone R scripts and bash scripts.
+Most analyses use stand-alone R scripts and bash scripts.

 # Overview
+## Simulations
+### Estimating recombination rates to use for simulations

 # Data availability